-There are a number of reasons why you might experience pain in your forearms during or after biceps curls.
-If you work out with weights, experiencing a burn as you approach fatigue, and occasionally feeling sore the following day, are a matter of course.
+It can be very discouraging to have your workout routine disrupted by pain.
+There are a number of possible reasons why your forearm hurts after working out.
+If you perform biceps curls with weights, experiencing a burn as you approach fatigue, and occasionally feeling sore the following day, are normal reactions to exercise.
 However, injuries caused by resistance training are relatively common, and you should consult your physician if you have pain that is intense or persists.

 Forearm Recruitment During Curls